junwei890/container/README.md

 	}
 }
 ```
-Here's the end result after mounting, I can now see the resource limits from within the container
+Here's the end result after mounting, I can now see the resource limits from within the container:

 ![](/images/{080248C6-B0D9-454C-B1C0-2F9E85990078}.png)

 And with that, I've finished building a simple rootless container.
 Do note that I didn't cover everything I did in this readme, check out the [source code](https://github.com/junwei890/container/blob/main/main.go) if you're interested in how I put everything together.

 ## Fin
 After completing this project, I had a better understanding of how containers work, I also had a deeper understanding of the inner workings of the Linux operating system (its filesystem, privilege and resource management).

-It also sparked curiosity in topics I would like to explore further, like what exactly are syscalls?
-This could be something I explore in a future project, maybe writing a kernel from scratch?
+This project has sparked newfound interests that I would like to explore further, like what exactly are syscalls?
+This could be something I learn about in a future project, maybe writing a kernel from scratch?